-In order to earn the bachelor of arts degree with a major in psychology, students must complete a minimum of 180 credits with a cumulative grade point average of 2.0 and major/ program grade point average of 2.5, including the following:
+In order to earn the bachelor of arts degree with a major in psychology, students must complete a minimum of 180 credits with a cumulative grade point average of 2.0 and major/program grade point average of 2.5, including the following:

-ENGL 110 Freshman English 5
+ENGL 110 Freshman English

-PHIL 110 Introduction to Philosophy and Critical Thinking 5
+PHIL 110 Introduction to Philosophy and Critical Thinking

-HIST 120 Origins of Western Civilization 5
+HIST 120 Origins of Western Civilization

-ENGL 120 Masterpieces of Literature 5
+ENGL 120 Masterpieces of Literature

-MATH 101 or 107 or above
+MATH 107 or 110 or above

-Lab Science .
-5
+Lab Science

-FINR 120 or approved fine arts alternate 5
+FINR 120 or approved fine arts alternate

-PHIL 220 Philosophy of the Human Person 5
+PHIL 220 Philosophy of the Human Person

-Social Scier ice I (not psychology) 5
+Social Scien ice I (not psychology)

-Social Scier ce II (not psychology, and different discipline from
+Social Scien ce II (not psychology, and different discipline from

-Social Sci ence I) 5
+Social Sci ence I)

-Theology an d Religious Studies Phase II (200-299) 5
+d Religious Studies Phase II (200-299)

-Ethics (upp er division) 5
+Ethics (upp er division)

 d Religious Studies Phase III (300-399)

-Interdiscipl inary) 5
+Interdiscipl inary

 nesis satisfied by PSYC 489

-1 1
+See detailed con re curriculum information in this bulletin.

+Please Note: Al competency in achieved by succ these courses ar fail, correspond sequence is acl Examination.
+See guage 115, 125, 135, or equivalent

-Choose one of the following two courses: 5
+Choose one of t he following two courses:

-121 Studies in Modern Civilization
+HIST 121 Studies in Modern Civilization

-HIST 231 Survey of the United States
+HIST 231 Studies in Modern Civilization Survey of the United States

-F fifty credits in i psychology, including:
+III.
+Major R equirements and a state of the

+sychology, including:

-PSYC 120 Introductory Psychology 5
+PSYC 120 Introductory Psychology

-PSYC 301 History and Schools of Psychology 5
+PSYC 301 History and Schools of Psychology

-PSYC 303 Statistics and Research Methods† 4
+PSYC 303 Statistics and Research Methods†

-PSYC 304 Lab for Statistics and Research Methods 1
+PSYC 304 Lab for Statistics and Research Methods

-PSYC 305 Statistics and Research Methods: Applied 4
+PSYC 305 Statistics and Research Methods: Applied

-PSYC 306 Lab for Statistics and Research Methods: Applied 1
+PSYC 306 Lab for Statistics and Research Methods: Applied

-PSYC 489 Senior Seminar 5
+PSYC 489 Senior Seminar

-PSYC Electives 25
+PSYC Electives